COVID vaccines to be required for military under new US plan

 According to the Pentagon, more than 1 million troops are fully vaccinated and another 237,000 have received one shot.
 But the military services vary widely in their vaccination rates.

 The Navy said that more than 74% of all active duty and reserve sailors have been vaccinated with at least one shot.
-The Air Force, meanwhile, said that more than 65% of its active duty and 60% reserve forces are at least partially vaccinated, and the number for the Army — by far the largest service — appears to be closer to 50%.
+The Air Force, meanwhile, said that more than 65% of its active duty and 60% reserve forces are at least partially vaccinated, and the number for the Army appears closer to 50%.

 Military officials have said the pace of vaccines has been growing across the force, with some units — such as sailors deploying on a warship — seeing nearly 100% of their members get shots.
 But the totals drop off dramatically, including among the National Guard and Reserve, who are much more difficult to track.